 An exceedingly easy dataset import feature.
 Just open a spreadsheet in a spreadsheet app, copy the data onto your device's clipboard, and statmagic PRO can read it!
 Statmagic PRO can then help you select the correct test for your 1-sample, 2-sample, or paired data.

 The basics.
 Count, sum, min and max, mean, median, quartiles, variance, and standard deviation.
 Learn more.

 Calculate Z or T scores and probabilities on the normal distribution, for a random individual (x), or even a random sample mean (x-bar).
 Learn more.

 Every calculator returns the 'reject Ho?' conclusion, p-value, critical test value, test score, standard error, and confidence interval.

 The tests of mean also feature automatic graphics, so you can visualize what's going on.

 Create confidence intervals for means or proportions at different levels of confidence.

 Enter an x-y paired dataset, and this calculator automatically generates the scatterplot (and marks outliers (according to the 1.5 x IQR method)).
 Calculate, and it draws regression line and shows the "y = a + bx" formula.

 It also returns r and R², F, RMSE, and SE, T and the p-value of the slope.
-Finally, you use the regression model to make a prediction: enter a chosen x* value, and this calculator returns (and plots) the predicted y-hat value. (y-hat for Pro Version only) Learn more.
+Finally, you use the regression model to make a prediction: enter a chosen x* value, and this calculator returns (and plots) the predicted y-hat value (PRO only).
+Learn more.